siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 The minus sign appears in the relation term.
 It does not create a negative ultrareal.

-The special case of perfect opposition is cancellation:
+The exact cancellation example is:

 $$
 u^2 + (-u)^2 := (u - u)^2 = 0